calebj/calebj-cogs/README.md

 If my cogs have made your life easier, consider donating through [paypal](https://paypal.me/calebrj) or [becoming a patron](https://www.patreon.com/calebj).

 ## Description of cogs
+* activitylog: Log channel and DM messages, server changes, and even attachments.
-* ~~bartender~~: Removed because changes were merged into [Mash's repo](https://github.com/Canule/Mash-Cogs/)
+* ~~bartender~~: Removed because changes were merged into [Mash's repo](https://github.com/Canule/Mash-Cogs/).
-* duel: Procedurally generated duel with a flexible lexicon system
+* duel: Procedurally generated duel with a flexible lexicon system.
+* galias: Bot-wide command aliases.
+Only owner can add/remove them.
-* mute: Adds a Mute role and removes it after a prescribed time
+* mute: Adds a Mute role and removes it after a prescribed time.
-* punish: Mute that sets itself up, persists bot restarts and un/rejoin
+* punish: Zero-configuration timed mute with evasion protection.
-* recensor: Create inclusive or exclusive regex-based filters per channel or server
+* recensor: Create inclusive or exclusive regex filters per channel or server.
-* watchdog: Interfaces with systemd watchdog to restart bot if it goes offline
+* watchdog: Interfaces with systemd watchdog to restart bot if it goes offline.
 * zalgo: HE COMES.